Judith Binney: Awards and honours

 In 2017, she was selected as one of the Royal Society of New Zealand's "150 women in 150 words".
+In 2025, Binney's 2015 book, Tangata Whenua: An illustrated history, co-authored with Aroha Harris and Atholl Anderson, was listed in Books of Mana as one of the 180 most significant works of Māori-authored non-fiction.

-1986 Fire Bombing
+1986 fire bombing

-An October 31, 2022 article in the New Zealand Herald recounts a claim that Judith Binney was the target of a fire-bombing attack on September 29, 1986.
+An 31 October 2022 article in The New Zealand Herald recounts a claim that Judith Binney was the target of a fire-bombing attack on 29 September 1986.
 A Molotov cocktail was thrown into the house of Binney's neighbour, Michael Neill (an English Professor at the University of Auckland, and brother of actor Sam Neill).
 Binney had been told by a student that the activist group Ahi Kaa "'was planning to take action against her' to show their contempt for a Pākehā historian wanting to write about Māori."
 Binney and her husband Sebastian Black "had gone out for the evening.
 Black asked Neill to keep an eye on the house: 'It would be terrible if we got firebombed,' he told [Neill]."
 Neill's account is given in an October 2022 article in the London Review of Books.